Resort Info

 Skiing in Peisey Vallandry

 Even though Plan Peisey and Vallandry are officially recognised as two separate villages, they feel well connected.
 The main difference is their two snow fronts, which mark the only real separation between them.
 The resort itself sits at an impressive 1600m and offers “pinch-me” views of both the Beaufortain valley and the jaw-dropping Mont Blanc.
 Plus, with access to an incredible 425km of slopes within the interconnected ski area, Peisey-Vallandry is especially brilliant for intermediate skiers with its great selection of wide, open blue runs and challenging reds – and not failing to mention the epic off-piste and accessible snow parks for those wanting an adventure-filled experience.
-Peisey-Vallandry is more than worthy of being called a 5-star ski holiday thanks to the perfect blend of rustic Savoyard apartments, hotels and chalets combined with unbeatable holiday-making facilities.
+Peisey-Vallandry is more than worthy of being called a standout ski holiday destination thanks to the perfect blend of rustic Savoyard apartments, hotels and chalets combined with unbeatable holiday-making facilities.

 In addition to the rolling slopes, you’ll likely stumble across natural plunging waterfalls, rustic hamlets and unique cultural attractions like the Notre Dame des Vernettes chapel.
 In short, if you’re after snow surety, a wide range of varied pistes to play on, lively bars, and several “kids will love this” attractions, Peisey-Vallandry offers a truly unforgettable winter getaway!